jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 Problems in modeling and simulation require significantly different workflow management technologies than standard grid-based workflow management systems.
-Computational scientists typically interact with simulation software in a feedback driven way were solutions and workflows are developed iteratively and simultaneously.
-This work describes common activities in workflows and how combinations of these activities form unique workflows.
-It presents the Eclipse Integrated Computational Environment as a workflow management system and development environment for the modeling and simulation community.
-Examples of the Environment's applicability to problems in energy science, general multiphysics simulations, quantum computing and other areas are presented as well as its impact on the community.
+Computational scientists typically interact with simulation software in a feedback-driven way where solutions and workflows are developed iteratively and simultaneously.
+This work describes common activities in workflows, how combinations of these activities form unique workflows, and presents the Eclipse Integrated Computational Environment as a workflow management system and development environment for the modeling and simulation community.
+Examples of the environment's applicability to problems in energy science, general multiphysics simulations, quantum computing, and other areas are presented along with the environment's impact on the community and user base.

 Motivation and Significance
 ===========================